datacarpentry/image-processing/episodes/06-blurring.md

 {: .output}

 A similar process would be used to fill in all of the other missing pixels from the kernel.
-Other *border options* are available; you can learn more about them in the [skimage documentation](https://scikit-image.org/docs/dev/user_guide).
+Other *border modes* are available; you can learn more about them in the [skimage documentation](https://scikit-image.org/docs/dev/user_guide).

 This animation shows how the blur kernel moves along in the original image in